The Hanlin Academy 725-1911 - China's top academic institution

 The Great Fire

 The British have had a hand in almost any story about China from the 19th century and in this case by sheer accident were instrumental in the downfall of the academy.
 The British after the second Opium War (1860) had forced the Emperor to grant them a permanent embassy in Beijing.
 They were allocated the Liáng gōng fǔ building just south of the Hanlin Academy.
 When the Boxers began the ‘Siege of the Legations ’ in 1900 the academy became a key point on the border of the legation quarter.
 As the academy and legations contained many wooden buildings the Boxers decided that a fire would breach the defences and so on 23rd June 1900 the academy was deliberately set alight.
 The besieged foreigners worked frantically to prevent the fire spreading into the legation and chopped down trees and demolished buildings to create a fire break.
-They successfully held back the fire but only at the cost of great damage to the academy.
+They successfully held back the fire but only at the cost of great damage to the Hanlin academy.
 The Chinese attackers had moved out many books but the remnants of the great Yongle Dadian had been left (in any case it is estimated only 5% of the encyclopedia remained in good condition at this time).
 The academy was then looted.
 George Ernest Morrison , the Times correspondent, took part in the proceedings.
 Lancelot Giles, son of Cambridge sinologist Herbert Giles , also present at the siege brought back one volume of the great Yongle encyclopedia to Cambridge University Library where it still remains.
 Currently 432 of the 11,095 volumes are known to survive and are spread between universities and libraries over the world.
 84 other large volumes comprising the dynastic records of Ming dynasty found their way to Cambridge.
-Only one hall of the Academy, containing stone tablets, survived the inferno.
+Only one hall of the Academy, containing stone tablets proved impervious to the inferno.

 Taixue - National University